It is regarded as The Crown of the Continent.

 …find yourself in the midst of what you are sure to say is the best care-killing scenery on the continent – beautiful lakes derived straight from glaciers, lofty mountains steeped in lovely nemophila-blue skies and clad with forests and glaciers, mossy ferny waterfalls in their hollows, nameless and numberless, and meadowy gardens abounding in the best of everything …

-Find yourself this summer (or next) at Glacier National Park with Backcountry Journeys, and find yourself truly in the midst of ‘America’s Switzerland,’ ready to create images with both your camera and your mind, that will last the rest of your life.
+Find yourself at Glacier National Park this summer with Backcountry Journeys, and find yourself in the midst of ‘America’s Switzerland,’ ready to create images and experiences that will last a lifetime.
+Spots are available on our August 11th to 16th, 2019 ‘hiker photo’ tour, so this is your chance!

-We’ll travel in summer months to take advantage of the abundant flora such as Glacier’s signature Beargrass and wildflowers blooms like Paintbrush, Glacier Lily and Fireweed.
+We travel to Glacier in summer so as to take advantage of the abundant flora such as Glacier’s signature Beargrass and wildflowers blooms like Paintbrush, Glacier Lily and Fireweed.
 Few scenes are more aesthetically pleasing than an avalanche slope or an alpine meadow aglow with the color of wildflowers amidst the backdrop of towering peaks.

 The mountains of Glacier National Park began forming 170 million years ago when ancient rocks were forced eastward up and over much younger rock strata.
 These sedimentary rocks are considered to have some of the finest examples of early life fossils on Earth.